Undergraduate Courses

 CHRI 370 ‐ Ministry in a Muslim Context (3 credit hours)

 Seeks to understand the globalization of Islam and its challenges to Christianity.
 It introduces students to a critical understanding of the fundamental tenets of the Islam faith and their differences in comparison with the Christian faith.
 We will explore potential strategies for churches in Muslim evangelization, including reaching out to local Muslim communities and the training, equipping and sending of missionaries in cross cultural contexts.
-Offered to BRE Chinese Language students only Offered in Mandarin
+Offered to BRE Chinese Language students only.
+Offered in Chinese.

 CHRI 372 ‐ Spiritual Growth and Development (3 credit hours)